silverbackhq/Reindeer/README.md

 ### Development:

-Reindeer uses gradle as a build tool.
-First create a config file
+Reindeer built on a top of [vert.x](https://vertx.io/) and uses gradle as a build tool.
+In order to get started, you need to clone the repository and create a config file.

 ```bash
 $ git clone https://github.com/silverbackhq/Reindeer.git